 Though its user agreement may be easy enough to understand through careful reading, the fees charged by Coinbase for transactions can be a little confusing.
-And then there are imposed limits to be aware of, as well as regulations and important details that are not explained in the user agreement.
+And then there are imposed limits to be aware of, as well as regulations and essential details that are not explained in the user agreement.

 By far, the biggest reason for Coinbase's rise to prominence is its accessibility.
-As one of the handful of bitcoin wallet apps that's available for both iOS and Android, Coinbase has high ratings from users of both platforms due to is reliability and intuitive interface.
+As one of a handful of bitcoin wallet apps that's available for both iOS and Android, Coinbase has high ratings from users of both platforms due to is reliability and intuitive interface.
 Coinbase is free to install, so give it a try if you hadn't already done so and see if this wallet is right for you.

 It's important to note that the fees and other details listed below are for US-based transactions, which are subject to change at any time and may vary state by state.

 Coinbase started as a Bitcoin-exclusive wallet and trading app, though it later expanded its platform to support Bitcoin Cash, Ethereum, and Litecoin.
 Fast forward to the present, and the service has opened its doors to more cryptocurrencies, so you can store, buy, and sell the following:

 - Bitcoin Cash (BCH)

 - Bitcoin SV (BSV)